satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 ![empathy](/empathy_1.png)

 Meet Alex.
 He's a new developer in a company named "CranberryPi".
 On his first weekly meeting he makes a few proposals on how to improve the codebase.
 But those proposals contain mistakes in them and another developer, Peter, corrects him.
-Usually it is the right thing to do, but Peter does it in unnecesarily berating way.
+Usually it is the right thing to do, but Peter does it in unnecessarily berating way.

 Now Alex feels bad about himself and becomes hesitant about bringing up his opinions.
 Even John, who was only listening is now less likely to tell his opinions.

 A few weeks later Alex is working on a login form of company's website.
 He makes some mistakes and adds security flaws to the system.
 But as he now feels insecure, he avoids discussion with teammates and those mistakes remain unnoticed.

-Atfer a few days the security flaw is on production.
+After a few days the security flaw is on production.
 Soon all the user accounts get stolen, customers now don't have trust for the company.
-And "CranberryPi" goes bancrupt.
+And "CranberryPi" goes bankrupt.

 __Conclusion:__